yenjordan/bruins-meet-bruins/README.md

 ## Technology Stacks Used

-This project was boostrapped with the MERN stack: MongoDB, Express.js, React.js, and Node.js.
+This project was bootstrapped with the MERN stack: MongoDB, Express.js, React.js, and Node.js.

 We utilized React for our frontend interface, Express for our middleware to create POST and GET routes/requests on a Node.js server, sending requests from our client to server and also server to client

-## Creators/Contributers
+## Creators/Contributors
 Larry Lim, GitHub Id: larryl777

 Julia Lou, GitHub Id: lou-julia